MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 Most of the Health check tests depend on one another.
 If tests fail:
 1. Resolve the first failed test in the list.
 1. Select **Refresh** to view the updated test status.
-1. Repeat until you have resolved all failed tests.
+1. Repeat until you resolve all failed tests.
 :::image type="content" source="media/troubleshoot-global-secure-access-client-diagnostics-health-check/troubleshoot-health-check-refresh.png" alt-text="Screenshot of the Global Secure Access Health check tab with the Refresh button highlighted.":::

 ### Check the Event Viewer